What we will do during a Private Yoga Therapy session?

 What props do I need?

-The following props are required for Private Yoga Therapy and available during in person sessions:
+The following props are required for Private Yoga Therapy and highly recommended for group classes:

 - One 8 ft. yoga strap